Amberley Park Galloway Cattle History

-“In the early days we used showing as a marketing tool with a lot of success, but for the last twenty five years we have concentrated on performance as has the beef industry.”
+“In the early days we used showing as a marketing tool with a lot of success, but for the last twenty seven years, we have concentrated on performance in the paddock and on the hook, as has the beef industry.”

 ‘An extensive AI and ET program was undertaken recent years with semen purchased following trips overseas to find suitable sires.
 Semen was also used dated back to the 1960’s.
 A considerable bank of Galloway genetics is now being used and stored to help keep diversity in the gene pool.’

-This Galloway gene diversity has now been passed onto a number of existing studs and a couple of new breeders.
-Also very pleasing is that young Hannah Cock (grand niece) is continuing the Amberley Park Galloway herd, be it being much smaller in number and now based in New South Wales.
+This Galloway gene diversity has now been passed onto a number of existing studs and new breeders.
+Also most pleasing is that Hannah Cock (4th generation family breeding Amberley Park Galloways) is continuing the Amberley Park Galloway herd, be it being much smaller in number and now based at Tarcutta, New South Wales.